tapj/tapj.github.io/_posts/2011-04-19-metagenomics-text-mining.md

 Rondon _et al_ published in 2000 for the first time a soil study  using the metagenomic approach.
 Basically, it consist to study all the  DNA extracted from an environmental sample.
 As a result, whereas the  number of microbiota study continued to increase, the number of paper  using metagenomic took off.
 The metagenomic approach is the  "association" of environmental ecology and genomic.

 I always got the feeling from my lecture than this full association  was not done between ecologist and genomic people.
 To test this  association, I extracted the **10/04/2011** from the **pubmed** database all  articles with this query : give me article where you find in title or in  the abstract the keyword "metagenomic" or "microbiota" since 1991.
-With  this query, I obtained **5193** articles.{{more}}
+With  this query, I obtained **5193** articles.{{more}} <!--more-->

 <img itemprop="image" src="http://julientap.free.fr/text_mining/barplot.microbiota.metagenomics.jpg" mce_src="text_mining/barplot.microbiota.metagenomics.jpg" alt="text mining" title="microbiota and metagenomics approach based studies" height="574" border="0" width="491">